srikanthmekala500/DSA-in-JavaScript/theory/react.md

 ![image](https://github.com/user-attachments/assets/7f2600d7-b134-496a-b27e-32872e638975)

 **Component lifecycle**

  - The dependencies argument of the useEffect() lets you catch certain component lifecycle events: when the component has been mounted or a **specific prop or state value has changed**.

   **Component did mount**

-      -Use an empty dependencies array to **invoke a side-effect once after component mounting**
+ - Use an empty dependencies array to **invoke a side-effect once after component mounting**

  **Component did update**

   - Each time the **side-effect uses props or state values, you must indicate these values as dependencies**:

  -   useEffect(callback, [prop, state]) invokes the callback once after mounting, and again after committing the changes to the DOM, if and only if any value in the dependencies array [prop, state] has changed.

 **Side-effect cleanup**

  - Some side-effects need cleanup: close a socket, clear timers.

   If the callback of useEffect(callback, deps) returns a function, then useEffect() considers that function as an effect cleanup